mrinmoy312/CodeAlpha_Visualization/README.md

 | `tips_visualization.pdf`| PDF report with rendered graphs            |
 | `README.md`             | Project documentation (this file)          |

-.py file is for code and .pdf is the visual outpu
+.py file is for code and .pdf is the visual output
 ---